 The National Research Agenda identified that a multi-jurisdictional comparison of legal and justice system responses across Australia is needed which identifies how the law can work in a holistic context to promote the safety of women and their children, as well as key elements of approaches that are effective in improving legal and justice responses to violence against women.
 “Domestic and family violence protection orders in Australia: An investigation of information sharing and enforcement” was therefore identified as a research priority (numbered 4.1) in the ANROWS Research Priorities 2014-15 released in May 2014.

-ANROWS, in consultation with a project Advisory Group, is in the process of scoping a project for research priority 4.1 to be led by the Queensland Centre for Domestic and Family Violence Research as part of the Queensland Government’s in-kind contribution to ANROWS.
+ANROWS, in consultation with a project Advisory Group, and led by the Queensland Centre for Domestic and Family Violence Research as part of the Queensland Government’s in-kind contribution to ANROWS, undertook a detailed analysis of legal provisions pertaining to protection orders across Australian jurisdictions.

 Queensland Centre for Domestic and Family Violence Research